hdheath/Google_Scholar_Scraper/README.md

 ## Data Flow from Example use-case

-Shows the total number of papers analyzed and verified by the GSS
+Shows the total number of papers analyzed and verified by the GSS concerning the term "Neuromab"

 ![MasterHead](https://imgur.com/MzAexgw.png)